Introduction to 'Leading and collaborating using online tools'

 Some of us don’t have an office.
 Others work from home to save travel time and costs.
 We call this hybrid working – when we spend some time working from home, or somewhere other than our workplace.

-When you’re away from your office, you need a way to stay in touch with your team, your clients, and your suppliers.
+When you’re away from your office, you need a way to stay in touch with your team, your clients and your suppliers.
 This is just one reason for using online tools.

 Chapter 2

-6 mins
+6 minutes

 Pick the tools that work for you